-- 23.2 Where the Company is to be wound up under the FCA Rules, such winding up may only be commenced following approval by the FCA.
-The FCA may only give such approval if the ACD provides a statement (following an investigation into the affairs of the Company) that the Company will be able to meet its liabilities within 12 months of the date of the statement or that the Company will be unable to do so.
-The Company may not be wound up under the FCA Rules if there is a vacancy in the position of ACD at the relevant time. - 23.3 The Company may be wound up under the FCA Rules: - 23.3.1 if an extraordinary resolution to that effect is passed by Shareholders of the Company; or - 23.3.2 if the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires, or an event (if any) occurs on the occurrence of which the Instrument of Incorporation provides that the Company is to be wound up (for example, if the share capital of the Company is below its prescribed minimum); or - 23.3.3 on the date of effect stated in any agreement by the FCA to a request by the ACD for the winding up of the Company; or - 23.3.4 on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any scheme property. - 23.4 On the occurrence of any of the above: - 23.4.1 the parts of the FCA Rules and the Instrument relating to pricing and dealing and investment and borrowing will cease to apply to the Company, to the shares and Scheme Property of that Company; - 23.4.2 the Company will cease to issue and cancel shares the ACD shall cease to sell or redeem shares or arrange for the Company to issue or cancel them (except in respect of final cancellation); - 23.4.3 no transfer of a share shall be registered and no other change to the register shall be made without the sanction of the ACD; - 23.4.4 where the Company is being wound up, the Company shall cease to carry on its business except in so far as it is beneficial for the winding up of the Company; and - 23.4.5 the corporate status and powers of the Company and, subject to the provisions of paragraphs 23.4.1 to 23.4.4 above, the powers of the ACD shall remain until the Company is dissolved. - 23.5 The ACD shall, as soon as practicable after the winding up of the Company has commenced, arrange for all shares in issue to be cancelled, realise the assets and meet the liabilities of the Company and, after paying out or retaining adequate provision for all liabilities properly payable and retaining provision for the costs of winding up, arrange for the Depositary to make one or more interim distributions out of the proceeds remaining (if any) to Shareholders proportionately to their rights to participate in the Scheme Property.
-When the ACD has caused all of the Scheme Property to be realised and all of the liabilities of the Company to be discharged, the ACD shall arrange for the Depositary to also make a final distribution to Shareholders

-(if any Scheme Property remains to be distributed) on or prior to the date on which the final account is sent to Shareholders of any balance remaining in proportion to the rights of their respective shares to participate in Scheme Property at the commencement of the winding up or termination.
+- 23.3 The Company may be wound up under the COLL Sourcebook: - 23.3.1 if an extraordinary resolution to that effect is passed by Shareholders of the Company; or - 23.3.2 if the period (if any) fixed for the duration of the Company by the Instrument of Incorporation expires, or an event (if any) occurs on the occurrence of which the Instrument of Incorporation provides that the Company is to be wound up (for example, if the share capital of the Company is below its prescribed minimum); or - 23.3.3 on the date of effect stated in any agreement by the FCA to a request by the ACD for the winding up of the Company; or - 23.3.4 on the effective date of a duly approved scheme of arrangement which is to result in the Company ceasing to hold any Scheme Property. - 23.4 On the occurrence of any of the above: - the parts of the COLL Sourcebook relating to valuation and pricing and dealing and investment and borrowing will cease to apply to the Company, to the Shares and Scheme Property of that Company; - 23.4.2 the Company will cease to issue and cancel Shares the ACD shall cease to sell or redeem Shares or arrange for the Company to issue or cancel them (except in respect of final cancellation); - 23.4.3 no transfer of a Share shall be registered and no other change to the Register shall be made without the sanction of the ACD; - 23.4.4 where the Company is being wound up, the Company shall cease to carry on its business except in so far as it is beneficial for the winding up of the Company; and - 23.4.5 the corporate status and powers of the Company and, subject to the provisions of paragraphs 25.4.1 to 25.4.4 above, the powers of the ACD shall remain until the Company is dissolved. - 23.5 The ACD shall, as soon as practicable after the winding up of the Company has commenced, arrange for all Shares in issue to be cancelled, realise the assets and meet the liabilities of the Company and, after paying out or retaining adequate provision for all liabilities properly payable and retaining provision for the costs of winding up, arrange for the Depositary to make one or more interim distributions out of the proceeds remaining (if any) to Shareholders proportionately to their rights to participate in the Scheme Property.
+If the ACD has not previously notified Shareholders of the proposal to wind up the Company, the ACD shall, as soon as practicable after the commencement of winding up of the Company, give written notice of the commencement to the Shareholders.
+When the ACD has caused all of the Scheme Property to be realised and all of the liabilities of the Company to be discharged, the ACD shall arrange for the Depositary to also make a final distribution to Shareholders (if any Scheme Property remains to be distributed) on or prior to the date on which the final account is sent to Shareholders of any balance remaining in proportion to the rights of their respective shares to participate in Scheme Property at the commencement of the winding up or termination.